Surgery for Femur Fracture

 There is also a risk of bleeding any time someone has surgery.
 Surgeons generally do an exceptional job controlling bleeding; however, patients will be asked to give permission to use a blood transfusion to replace lost blood if necessary.
 This could be required to save someone’s life if the blood loss becomes excessive.
 Most patients experience minimal blood loss because incisions are rarely made in blood vessels.

-Finally, the last risk is damage to other structures in the area such as arteries and nerves.
+Finally, the last risk is damage to other structures in the area, such as arteries and nerves.
 This is exceedingly rare; however, it is a risk of every surgical procedure.
 The surgeon will inform their patient regarding exact structures that might be damaged during the surgical procedure.What is the Prognosis of a Femoral Shaft Fracture?

-Overall, the prognosis of surgical procedures to repair a broken leg is very good.
+Overall, the prognosis of surgical procedures to repair a broken leg is excellent.
 The overwhelming majority of patients do just fine with their surgical procedure and regain full use of their leg.Sacramento Personal Injury Lawyer

 I’m Ed Smith, a Sacramento Bone Fracture Attorney.
-Patients who have suffered a femur fracture in an accident due to someone else's negligence, reach out to our injury attorneys at 916.921.6400 or 800.404.5400 for friendly, free advice.
-My toll-free line is also available at (800) 404-5400.
+If you have suffered a femur fracture in an accident due to someone else's negligence, reach out to our injury attorneys at 916.921.6400 or 800.404.5400 for friendly, free advice.

 :dr bw (cs 1112)